Frascott05/Frascott05/README.md

 - 👋 Hi, I’m @Frascott05
-- 👀 I’m interested in python programming and cybersecurity
+- 👀 Python and Java developer.
-- 🌱 I’m currently learning pentesting
+- Cybersecurity enjoyer
 - 📫 How to reach me: francesco2005scotti@gmail.com

 ## More info about me